GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_drought_trigger_somalia.md

 3. Open FileZilla

-4. Establish a connection to the FTP Server by insterting the credentials you have been passed (Host, Username and Password) and clicking "Quickconnect".
+4. Establish a connection to the FTP Server by insterting the credentials you have been passed (Host, Username and Password) and clicking `Quickconnect`.

 In FileZilla you have four windows.
 On the left hand side you will see the folder on your computer in the upper window.
 By clicking on a folder, the documents in the folder will be shown in the lower left window.